UniversalDependencies/docs/_ro-dep/obj.md

 expl(văd, O)
 ~~~

-Romanian allows for the occurrence of two Accusative objects with some (uses of certain) verbs: the [+Animate] object (the direct object in traditional grammar terms) is anlysed here as `iobj`, while the other Accusative object (the secondary object in traditional grammar terms) is `dobj`:
+Romanian allows for the occurrence of two Accusative objects with some (uses of certain) verbs: the [+Animate] object (the direct object in traditional grammar terms) is anlysed here as `iobj`, while the other Accusative object (the secondary object in traditional grammar terms) is `obj`:

 ~~~ sdparse
 Bunica i-a învățat pe copii o poezie . \n Grandmother-the them-has taught PE children a poem .